 - Salt and pepper to taste

-- 1 1/4 cup gruyere cheese-preferably organic and grass-fed.
+- 1 1/4 cup gruyere cheese ,finely grated (Preferably organic and grass-fed.)

 Heat oven to 350F.
 Grease pie pan with butter or coconut oil.

 Melt butter in a large skillet over medium heat.

 Add onions and cook, stirring occasionally until onions have caramelized, about 20 minutes.
 Cool slightly.

 Whisk in cream, thyme, salt (I used about 1 tsp) and pepper to taste.
 Add slightly cooled caramelized onions.